 Tip: For the creamiest texture, blend fruit into the base or use jams instead of large chunks.

-- Store in an airtight container: Helps prevent freezer burn and helps maintain a smooth texture.
+- Store in an airtight container: Prevents freezer burn and keeps the texture smooth.

-- Let it thaw before scooping: Let it sit at room temperature for 5-10 minutes for the best texture.
+- Thaw before scooping: Let it sit at room temperature for 5 to 10 minutes for the best texture.

-No, it tastes like a creamy ice cream.
+No, it tastes like creamy ice cream.
 Once blended and sweetened, the cottage cheese flavor is very mild.
-Trust me, I am not a huge fan of plain cottage cheese, and this is delicious!
+I'm not a fan of plain cottage cheese, and I love this.

-This usually happens if the mixture isn't blended fully smooth or if low-fat cottage cheese is used.
-From testing, full-fat and thorough blending make the biggest difference.
+It usually means the base wasn't blended fully smooth, or low-fat cottage cheese was used.
+Full-fat cottage cheese and blending until completely smooth make the biggest difference.

 More High-Protein Dessert Recipes You'll Love